UoB-COMSM0166/2025-group-6/README.md

 ### Design

 #### Core Architecture
-The game follows a classic component-based architecture with clear separation of concerns:
+The game follows a classic game-loop/component-based architecture with clear separation of concerns:

 ##### Game Class
 The central controller that manages all game components and coordinates the overall game flow.
 It maintains references to core game objects (players, puck, board) , game features like powerups,obstacles and UI elemenst like (landing page, game page, winning page, butons etc).

 ##### GameEngine
 Serves as the brain of the application, managing game logic through specialized handlers for different aspects of functionality.
 This follows the delegation pattern, where the engine delegates specific responsibilities to specialized components.

 ##### GameObject
  Implements an inheritance hierarchy where all interactive elements (Mallet, Puck, PowerUp, Obstacle) inherit from a common GameObject base class.
 This helps us to implement polymorphism and reduce the usage of repetetive code and implies the behaviour